Visiting people at Dungavel

 The visits room is a pleasant, relaxed environment with comfy chairs where you can meet with someone one-on-one or talk to people in a friendly group, depending on what people want.

-We also provide a drop-in service at Dungavel on the third Monday of every month between 10:00am – 12:00pm.
+We also provide a drop-in service at Dungavel on the first and third Wednesday of every month between 10:00am – 12:00pm.
 In the drop-in we focus on providing practical support such as ensuring people have a lawyer and directing them to appropriate organisations and services that can help them.